[Al Quran 24:35]...Light upon light! God guides to His light him that wills [to be guided]

 Knowledge internally strengthens us and makes our perception sharper so we make use of it to benefit ourselves and others.
 Hence this platform has been created to spend knowledge in the way of Allah ﷻ in the hope that we all can learn, make use of our learning and gain Rizqan Kareem - Most Excellent Sustenance.

-About Author Zaid Shaw - Thinker & Writer
+About Author Zaid Shah - Thinker & Writer

 I personally carry a passion for researching, learning and writing on various Islamic topics.
 This is a platform to share my research based information gathered over the course of more than a decade.
 I hope and pray that your hearts and minds find comfort and solace after reading this content.
 If you feel you have learned something useful then all praise and gratefulness is due to Allah - the Sustainer of entire creation.
 If you find any mistakes then they are from me and may Allah ﷻ guide our hearts to what is correct.